Crashing Las Vegas

 Crashing Las Vegas is a 1956 American comedy film directed by Jean Yarbrough and starring the comedy team The Bowery Boys.
 The film was released on April 22, 1956 by Allied Artists and is the 41st film in the series.
 It was the last of the series to star Leo Gorcey.

 Plot

-The Bowery Boys' landlady Mrs. Kelly is in need of some money.
-Through some accident with electricity, Sach gains the ability to predict numbers.
-The boys get tickets for "Live Like a King", a game show.
-Thanks to Sach's new power, the boys earn a trip to one of the finest hotels in Las Vegas, Nevada.
-Sach uses his power to gamble ultimately win money for Mrs. Kelly.
-However, it's not too long before some curious gangsters want to get in on Sach's 'secret'.
+The Bowery Boys' landlady Mrs. Kelly needs some money.
+Sach sustains an electric shock and gains the ability to predict numbers.
+Thanks to Sach's new power, the boys succeed on a TV game show and win a trip to Las Vegas, Nevada.
+Sach uses his power at the gambling tables, winning money for Mrs. Kelly.
+However, it's not too long before some curious gangsters want to get in on Sach's "secret."
+After the mobsters try to blackmail Hall with a badger game, the gang takes them on in a brawl.
+During the fracas, Sach's money literally flies out the window, but Mrs. Kelly has since won some prize money herself and no longer needs the gang's assistance.